Femtosecond Laser Cataract Surgery

 Dr. Hesham Lakosha and the Halifax Eye Institute are the first in Atlantic Canada to offer Laser Cataract Surgery with Catalys™ Precision Laser System.
 This blade-free technology is considered by the ophthalmic community to be the most significant advance in cataract surgery since phacoemulsification was introduced more than 50 years ago.

 Laser cataract surgery at the Halifax Eye Institute involves utilizing a sophisticated femtosecond laser to complete many of the critical steps of the operation that were previously completed manually with a blade or other hand-held instrument.
-These steps include all the corneal incisions, astigmatism control or reduction procedure, central opening in the anterior capsule and fragmentation of the cataract.
-Using a laser to complete these steps enhances precision, accuracy and safety during the cataract operation.
+These steps include all the corneal incisions, astigmatism control or reduction procedure, a central opening in the anterior capsule and fragmentation of the cataract.
+Using a laser to complete these steps enhances precision, accuracy, and safety during the cataract operation.

 The laser cataract surgery procedure is guided by real-time, intraoperative OCT imaging which provides higher resolution than an MRI.
 This allows the procedure to be totally customized to the unique characteristics of the patient’s eye.